jtfogarty/007ba7/content/howto/haproxy.md

 ![image](../../img/lab/haproxy/tuning.png)

 #### Backend
 Select Backend and select Add.
 Now we are setting up the frontend and backend HAProxy for a blog running at blog.mydomain.com.
 As Mr. Karlton states below, coming up with names is hard.
 What makes sense in one context does not in another.
-Let's just name this backen `blog` and see how this works out.
+Let's just name this backend `blog` and see how this works out.

 >There are only two hard things in Computer Science: cache invalidation and naming things.<p>
 >-- Phil Karlton